Bothainakb/holberton-AstroThread/Project_Charter.md

-### Project Objectives
+# Project Objectives

- Purpose:
+## Purpose

 AstroThread exists to make astronomy and physics research approachable and engaging, thus turning scientific papers into interactive Research Threads, complete with timelines, data visualizations, and AI-assisted explanations, that any curious user can explore.

- SMART Objectives:
+## SMART Objectives

-1. Build and launch the MVP
-Develop and launch an MVP of AstroThread within 3 months, allowing users to explore 5 topics in astronomy and physics through Research Threads.
+1. **Build and launch the MVP:** Develop and launch an MVP of AstroThread within 3 months, allowing users to explore 5 topics in astronomy and physics through Research Threads.
 Measured by: Is the MVP built?
 Can a user actually use it?
 Does it cover 5 topics?

-2. Make Content Interactive:
-Add a Research Timeline and Data Visualization to the 5 selected topics before the project ends, so the content is interactive rather than purely written research.
+2. **Make Content Interactive:** Add a Research Timeline and Data Visualization to the 5 selected topics before the project ends, so the content is interactive rather than purely written research.
 Timeline: how the idea or discovery developed over time.
- Data Visualization: the data presented visually (charts, graphs).
+Data Visualization: the data presented visually through charts and graphs.
- If time allows: a small simulation or interactive challenge.

-4. Use AI as a research aid
-Integrate one focused AI feature by summarizing and explaining scientific papers so users can understand the research, ready before the final presentation.
+3. **Use AI as a research aid:** Integrate one focused AI feature by summarizing and explaining scientific papers so users can understand the research, ready before the final presentation.
+Users will be able to select a paper, receive a simplified summary, ask questions about a specific part of the paper, and get plain-language explanations of difficult terms.

-  User selects a paper
-  Gets a simplified summary
-  Can ask about a specific part of the paper
-  Gets plain-language explanations of difficult terms
+---

-### Stakeholders and Team Roles
+# Stakeholders and Team Roles

-Stakeholders:
+## Stakeholders

- Internal    Team members (PM, Team Lead, Frontend, Backend, AI, UI/UX): Design, build, and manage the AstroThread MVP
+**Internal Team Members:** Design, build, test, and manage the AstroThread MVP.

- Internal    Course Supervisor / Tutor: Reviews progress and gives technical and scope guidance
+**Internal Course Supervisor / Tutor:** Reviews progress and provides technical and project scope guidance.

- External    End Users (Students & Researchers): Use AstroThread to explore and understand astronomy/physics research
+**External End Users (Students & Researchers):** Use AstroThread to explore and understand astronomy and physics research.

-Team Roles:
+## Team Roles

-  Project Manager: Coordinates the project timeline, tracks progress, organizes meetings, and ensures that project objectives and deadlines are met.
+**Project Manager:** Coordinates the project timeline, tracks progress, organizes meetings, and ensures that project objectives and deadlines are met.

-  Team Lead: Facilitates technical decisions, coordinates development tasks, maintains the Git workflow, and helps resolve technical issues.
+**Team Lead:** Facilitates technical decisions, coordinates development tasks, maintains the Git workflow, and helps resolve technical issues.

-  Full-Stack Development Team: All team members participate in frontend, backend, database, API, and AI integration tasks.
+**Full-Stack Development Team:** All team members participate in frontend, backend, database, API, and AI integration tasks.
 Responsibilities are rotated across features so that each member gains practical experience in different areas of full-stack development.

-  AI Develope:  Integrates the AI assistant: paper summarization, term explanation, Q&

-  UI/UX Responsibilities: The team collaborates on user flows, wireframes, interface design, and usability decisions.
+**UI/UX Responsibilities:** The team collaborates on user flows, wireframes, interface design, and usability decisions.

+---

 # 2. Define Scope

 ## In-Scope

 * **Research Threads:** Users can explore 5 selected astronomy and physics topics through connected Research Threads, showing the development of each scientific idea from its origin to current research.
 * **Research Timeline:** Each of the 5 topics will include a timeline showing important discoveries and developments over time.
 * **Data Visualization:** Scientific data related to the selected topics will be presented using charts, graphs, or other visual formats.
 * **Scientific Papers:** Users can access information about relevant scientific papers and their original sources.
 * **AI Research Assistant:** A focused AI feature will help users understand scientific papers by providing simplified summaries, explaining difficult terms, and answering questions about specific parts of a paper.
 * **React User Interface:** The frontend will provide the main navigation flow from Home → Topic → Research Thread → Timeline → Visualization → Paper → AI.
 * **Backend and API:** The backend will support research topics, threads, papers, users/authentication where required, and AI requests.

 ## Out-of-Scope